CoreValues

 Additional Support for Learning

-The ASL faculty dedicated team of teachers and learning support assistants is led by Mel Wilson.
+The ASL faculty dedicated team of teachers and learning support assistants is led by Gretchen Perk.
 We use a pupil centred approach and work in close partnership with parents, mainstream colleagues, guidance staff, community staff (Pupil Support Worker, Youth Workers, CLD Workers) as well as social work and health professionals.

 Tricia Adamson